Revisiting and Expanding the IPv6 Periphery: Global-Scale Measurement and Security Analysis: Revisit Overview

 \section{Revisit Overview}

-This section comprehensively details the preparatory phase for our revisit, covering the end-to-end methodology.
-We explicitly state the research objectives that guided our study, describe the architecture of our experiment, and specify the tools used for data acquisition and analysis.
+This section presents the preparatory phase of our revisit, including the research goals, experiment design, and tools used for data acquisition and analysis.

-\textbf{Goals}.
-Our paper aims to evaluate the global security posture of IPv6 network peripheries, with a focus on trends, vulnerabilities, and remediation efforts over the past four years.
-We conduct large-scale measurements to characterize the growth and geographic distribution of IPv6 hosts, identify unintended service exposure, and detect routing-loop vulnerabilities that reflect systematic weaknesses in operational deployments.
-Based on a dataset of over 281.9M IPv6 network periphery devices, we provide a large-scale empirical foundation for understanding today’s IPv6 security landscape.
-Building upon these findings, we further derive data-driven defense strategies and best practices to mitigate the identified risks and strengthen the broader IPv6 ecosystem.
+\textbf{Goals.} This study aims to evaluate the global security posture of IPv6 network peripheries, with a focus on deployment trends, service exposure, and routing-loop vulnerabilities over the past four years.
+We conduct large-scale measurements to characterize the growth and geographic distribution of IPv6 network periphery devices, identify unintended service exposure, and detect routing anomalies that reflect operational weaknesses.
+Based on over 281.9M discovered devices, we provide an empirical foundation for understanding today’s IPv6 periphery security landscape and deriving data-driven mitigation insights.

 \textbf{Experiment Design.} Our experiment follows a two-stage measurement pipeline: \begin{enumerate} \item the prefix scanning and target generation stage; \item the response capture and classification stage. \end{enumerate}